-Denial is deadly.
-If you don’t know that you are sick, you won’t seek the remedy you need.
+Hyper-focusing on problems (being too needy) can be detrimental.
+It can generate mistrust and anxiety.
+But denial (not being needy enough) is deadly.
+If you don’t know that you are sick or you won’t face that you are sick, you won’t seek the remedy you need.

-- Constant worry about whether you’re missing something.
-For example, maybe you still have unconfessed sin that you need to find.
+You could constantly worry about whether you’re missing something.
+For example, maybe you still have an unconfessed sin that you need to find.
 You feel like you need more help than even Jesus can provide.

-- Complete denial that you have any problems.
+You could completely deny that you have any problems.
 For example, you’re unwilling to consider you need help.
+Everything is fine.
 You don’t need any help.

-To counter-act these extremes you need two health spiritual attitudes:
+To counteract the extremes you need two healthy spiritual attitudes:

 Scripture speaks on both of these attitudes: